biocorecrg/vectorQC/README.md

 ---------

 ## The pipeline
-1. QC: Runs FastQC on raw reads.
+1. QC: Run FastQC [1] on raw reads.
 Results are in the folder **QC**.
-1. Trimming: It removes the adapter by using skewer tool.
+1. Trimming: Remove the adapter by using skewer [2].
 Results are in the folder **QC**.
 1. QC of trimmed reads.
 Results are in the folder **QC**.
-1. Indexing: It makes the index of the fasta file of features using makeblastdb.
+1. Indexing: Index the fasta file of features using makeblastdb.
-1. Assembly: It assembles trimmed (and merged, if needed - default is no) reads by using the SPAdes assembler.
-The FLASH algorithm is used to merge overlapping paired reads.
+1. Assembly: Assemble trimmed reads and merged them, if needed (default is no) using the SPAdes assembler [3].
+If the parameter _merge = "yes"_, the FLASH algorithm [4] is used to merge overlapping paired reads.
-1. Assembly evaluation: Evaluation and merging of assembled contigs is done using the in-house script evaluateAssembly.py (in ./bin).
+1. Assembly evaluation: Evaluate and merge assembled contigs using the in-house script evaluateAssembly.py (in ./bin).
 If more than one contig was assembled for a vector, contigs are merged into a circular DNA randomly.
 Results are in the folder **Assembly**.
-1. Alignment: It aligns assembled scaffolds to the feature database by using blast.
-Results in a tabular format are stored in the folder **Blast**.
+1. Alignment: Align assembled scaffolds to the feature database using BLAST [5].
+Results are stored in the folder **Blast**.
-1. Annotation of the restriction enzyme sites: The scaffolds are scanned for the presence of RE sites using the EMBOSS restrict tool and list of common enzymes specified in the commonenz parameter in **params.config**.
+1. Annotate the restriction enzyme sites: The scaffolds are scanned for the presence of RE sites using the EMBOSS tool _restrict_ [6] and the list of common enzymes specified in the  parameter _commonenz_ in **params.config**.
 Results are in the folder **REsites**.
-1. Generation of a vector map using the Circular Genome Viewer (http://wishart.biology.ualberta.ca/cgview/) and the GenBank-formatted file for each sample.
+1. Generate a vector map using the Circular Genome Viewer (http://wishart.biology.ualberta.ca/cgview/) [7] and the GenBank-formatted file for each sample.
 Results are in the folders **Plots** and **GenBank**.
-1. Generation of the MultiQC report and sending an e-mail.
+1. Generate the MultiQC [8] report and send an e-mail.

 -----
 ## Pipeline output